peteroupc/encoding/docs/PeterO.Text.Encodings.md

     public static string InputToString(
         this PeterO.Text.ICharacterInput reader);

 Reads Unicode characters from a character input and converts them to a text string.In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterInput and can be called as follows:  `reader.InputToString()` .
-If the object's class already has a InputToString method with the ame parameters, that method takes precedence over this extension ethod.
+If the object's class already has a InputToString method with the same parameters, that method takes precedence over this extension method.

+In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterInput and can be called as follows:  `reader.InputToString()` .
+If the object's class already has a  `InputToString`  method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>